Vorlent/IlliquidEconomics/_posts/2023-07-26-Capitalism-fails-wealth-first.md

 On the internet you get to read a lot about people proclaim that the problem with capitalism is a shortage of one or the other product or service.
 The shortage aspect may be true, but is that truly the "problem"?

 Let us imagine a society with perfect competition, with zero shortages and no wage exploitation.
 What an utopia that would be!
-Yet this utopia graces us every now and then and communists have even got an interesting name for it.
-They 'affectionately' (of course I'm sarcastic) call it "overproduction crisis".
+Yet limited forms of this utopia grace us every now and then and communists have even got an interesting name for it.
+They affectionately (of course I'm sarcastic) call it "overproduction crisis".

 Why is it a crisis?
 It's good for the consumer.
 There is no producer surplus!
 All of the surplus goes to the consumer!
 Why could this be a bad thing?
 It's a bad thing for the producer, because there is no way to perfectly plan production such that there is zero oversupply of a given product.
 Due to the illiquidity of the real economy, factories in the real world have a fixed size and therefore an inflexible production capacity.